netiam/netiam/docs/plugins.md

     Every plugin is initialized at startup time.
 Also every plugin must be initialized for every route (not only for a specific resource).

-2. Priority

-    A plugin might have a specific priority.
-Priorities are saved as numeric values from 0 to 99.
-Someone might also use the predefined values *LOW*, *NORMAL* or *HIGH*.

-    Some plugins (e.g. authenticate) need to run upfront and therefore should have the highest priority.

-3. Hooks

-    A plugin must use a hook in order to transform either a request or response.
-    Several hooks are available.

-    ```js
-    .pre( 'dispatch', function(req, res) { … } )
-    ```
-4. Dispatch
+2. Dispatch

-    Every plugin must implement a dispatch routine which must return a promise.
+    Every plugin must implement a dispatch routine which can return any value.
+    If your middleware works async, just return a promise.